spatie/laravel-resource-links/docs/usage/merging-endpoints.md

 ### Automatically merge collection endpoints

 Calling `mergeCollectionEndpoints` on every resource can be a bit tedious.
-That's why when you include the `Spatie\LaravelResourceEndpoints\HasMeta` we'll not only add the [meta](https://docs.spatie.be/laravel-resource-endpoints/v1/usage/meta-helper/) helper but also automatic endpoint merging when you would make a single resource.
+That's why when you include the `Spatie\ResourceLinks\HasMeta` we'll not only add the [meta](https://docs.spatie.be/laravel-resource-endpoints/v1/usage/meta-helper/) helper but also automatic endpoint merging when you would make a single resource.

 Let's have a look, now when creating a single resource like so: